liukkonend/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI:
+To delete the sample application that you created, run the following commands:

 ```bash
 aws cloudformation delete-stack --stack-name $STACK_NAME-Testing